-- Step 6 On the left of the screen, select a frame rate. - Step 7 Do the following according to the screen data collection method. - Automatic - a.
+- Step 6 On the left of the screen, select a frame rate. - Step 7 Set Collection Acceleration and do the following according to the screen data collection method. - Automatic - a.
 Set the collection method to Auto. - b.
 Select a colorimeter model from the drop-down list.